capsule-corp-ternoa/ternoa-doc/Core-Blockchain.md

 # 🧐 Ternoa Fundamentals

-This (repository?) is your gateway to Ternoa's blockchain and it's vast ecosystem.
+This  file is your gateway to Ternoa's blockchain and its vast ecosystem.

 Here we cover all aspects of Ternoa and its ecosystem in detail for our users and developers.
 One stand to gain a deeper understanding of the underlying architecture that powers the chain and a comprehensive account of its ecosystem.